dickymuliafiqri/ShyLook/README.md

 #### How To Authenticate Whatsapp Bot

-After successfully run your bot, you should get message like `[WA] GO TO /qrcode TO BLABLABLA`
+~~After successfully run your bot, you should get message like `[WA] GO TO /qrcode TO BLABLABLA`
 That's mean, you should go to `http://YOUR_HOST/qrcode`, then you will get the qrcode.
 Scan that QR using WA.
 If the authentication is success, message `[WA] AUTHENTICATED` should appear, else if not.
-Bot will save your session, so you don't need to re-authenticate. else if you redeploy it at any case.
+Bot will save your session, so you don't need to re-authenticate. else if you redeploy it at any case.~~

+No Support